ShadrackScofield/Awesomepics/README.md

-# These are cool and awesome pics.
+# This is a cool and awesome pics profile